Extinction (2015 film): Plot

-Lu is angry that Jack didn't do anything to help.
-That night Lu sneaks out of the house to put flowers on the dog's grave.
+Lu is upset that Jack didn't do anything to help.
+That night, Lu sneaks out of the house to put flowers on the dog's grave.
 She is attacked by the infected but Jack gets to her in time.
 He is severely injured by the zombie.
 Patrick saves Jack and Lu, and ties up the infected.
 They learn that even though they were technically infected, they are immune to the disease because none of them turned.
 They also learn that the infected have evolved: they can't see but they have enhanced hearing.

 The next day, Lu wants to invite Patrick over for dinner and Jack agrees.
 Patrick talks on the radio and someone responds, prompting Patrick to want to leave.
+It is revealed that Patrick is her biological father.
+She was taken away by Jack because Patrick became an alcoholic and when Emma was attacked and killed, Patrick didn't save her.
 Jack asks if they can join him and he agrees.
 They go to the warehouse to pick up supplies and Lu sees a woman in the distance.
 The guys take her home, realizing she is pregnant.
 She tells them that her group had heard Patrick on the radio and were on their way.
 However, their convoy got attacked.
 At this moment she hears the howling of an infected they had caught.
 She shoots it with Patrick's gun and tells them the howling is how they call each other.

 They start to board up the house when they hear howling in the distance.
 Many infected come to the house and start to attack.
 Fighting ensues; the woman plays music loudly, causing the infected to stop attacking and cover their ears.
 But the generator starts to run out of gas, causing the music to turn down.
 Patrick makes a decision to sacrifice himself by luring the infected away from the house.
 Lighting a flare, he hollers to the infected and they follow.
 Jack, Lu and the woman drive away as Patrick blows up himself and the infected.
 Jack, Lu and the woman leave town and watch the sunrise.